 If your symptoms are severe, your doctor may prescribe antidepressant medication.
 If you are affected by SAD each year your doctor may start you on this medication several weeks before the symptoms start each year or they may recommend year round treatment.

 Psychotherapy will teach you ways to cope with stress and the feelings that are brought on each year as the sunlight lessens.
+There are also some online therapy options, How to Find Free Online Therapy.

 Are there other ways to cope with SAD?